koka-lang/koka/doc/spec/getstarted.kk.md

 ## Running the interactive compiler

-Without giving any input files, the interactive interpreter runs by default:
+Without giving any input files, the interactive environment runs by default:

     > koka
      _          _           ____